Available at our El Cajon Campus

 strategies to avoid common coding and billing problems.
 Students then review and post charges that have been electronically transmitted and record time-of-service payments.
 Students practice entering progress notes with and without the use of a template.
 The e-prescribing and electronic order entry features of an EHR are also presented.

 This course introduces principles of quality assessment and improvement, and utilization, risk, and case management, in healthcare.
 Topics include Continuous Quality Improvement, and case management processes, data analysis/reporting techniques, credentialing, regulatory quality monitoring requirements, and outcome measures and monitoring.
 Upon completion, students should be able to abstract, analyze, and report clinical data for facility-wide quality management/performance improvement programs and monitor compliance measures.
 This course provides a comprehensive discussion of topics common to the health information profession.
-Emphasis is placed on application of professional competencies, job search tools, and preparation for the certification examination.
+Emphasis is placed on the application of professional competencies, job search tools, and preparation for the certification examination.
 Upon completion, students should be able to demonstrate competence in entry-level domains and subdomains for health information technologies.

-In-depth coverage of ICD-10 coding rubrics, conventions, principles, and updates as they apply to accurate coding of complex cases.
+In-depth coverage of ICD-10 coding rubrics, conventions, principles, and updates as they apply to the accurate coding of complex cases.
 Principles of inpatient and outpatient coding are covered in this class.
 Examine E&M guidelines and HCPCS coding.

 This course offers an introduction to successful interviewing and resume development techniques.
 In addition, it provides information on effective networking and seeking out the appropriate job.
 Instruction is provided on correct workplace habits, professionalism, and maintaining a positive attitude.